-This section authorizes parties to enter into a collaborative law participation agreement to receives written notice that the parties have executed a collaborative law participation agreement until it receives written notice that collaborative law is terminated.
-The stay of proceedings is qualified by Section 6, which authorizes a tribunal to issue emergency orders notwithstanding the stay.
+This section authorizes parties to enter into a collaborative law participation agreement to attempt to resolve matters in pending proceedings.
+To give the collaborative law process time and breathing space to operate, it creates a stay of proceedings from the time the tribunal receives written notice that the parties have executed a collaborative law participation agreement until it receives written notice that the collaborative law process is terminated.
+The stay of proceedings is qualified by Section 7, which authorizes a tribunal to issue emergency orders notwithstanding the stay.

-This Section is based on court rules and statutes recognizing collaborative law in a number of jurisdictions.
-See CAL.
-FAM.
-CODE § 2013 (2007); N.C.
-GEN. STAT. §§ 50-70 -79 (2006); Tex.
+This section is based on court rules and statutes recognizing collaborative law in a number of jurisdictions.
+See Cal.
 Fam.
+Code § 2013 (2007); N.C.
+Gen. Stat. §§ 50-70 -79 (2006); Tex.
+Fam.
 Code §§ 6.603, 153.0072 (2006); Contra Costa, Ca., Local Ct.
-Rule 12.5 (2007); L.A., CAL., LOCAL CT.
-RULE, ch.
-14, R. 14.26 (2007); S.F., CAL., UNIF.
-LOCAL RULES OF CT.
-R. 11.17 (2006); SONOMA COUNTY, CAL., LOCAL CT.
-RULE 9.25 (2006); EAST BATON ROUGE, LA., UNIF.
-RULES FOR LA.
-DIST.
-CT. tit.
-IV, § 3 (2005); UTAH, CODE OF JUD.
-ADMIN. ch.
+Rule 12.5 (2007); L.A., Cal., Local Ct.
+Rule, ch.
+14, R. 14.26 (2007); S.F., Cal., Unif.
+Local Rules of Ct.
+R. 11.17 (2006); Sonoma County, Cal., Local Ct.
+Rule 9.25 (2006); East Baton Rouge, La., Unif.
+Rules for La.
+Dist.
+Ct. tit.
+IV, § 3 (2005); Utah, Code of Jud.
+Admin. ch.
 4, art.
-5, R. 40510 (2006); Eighteenth Judicial Circuit Administrative Order No. 07-20-B, In re Domestic Relations - Collaborative Dispute Resolution in Dissolution of Marriage Cases (June 25, 2007); MINN.
-R. GEN. PRAC 111.05 & 304.05 (2008).
+5, R. 40510 (2006); Eighteenth Judicial Circuit Administrative Order No. 07-20-B, In re Domestic Relations - Collaborative Dispute Resolution in Dissolution of Marriage Cases (June 25, 2007); Minn.
+R. Gen. Prac 111.05 & 304.05 (2008).

-Section 5 (c) authorizes a tribunal to ask for status reports on pending proceedings while the stay created by the notice of collaborative law is in effect.
-This section also puts limitations on the scope of the information that can be requested by the status report to insure the confidentiality of the collaborative law process and that it is not influenced by communications to or from the tribunal.
-The provisions of this section are based on section 7 of the Uniform Mediation Act, adapted for collaborative law.
-Section 5(c) recognizes that the tribunal asking for the status report may rule on the dispute being negotiated in collaborative law and should not be influenced by the behavior of the parties or counsel in collaborative law.
+Section 6 (c) authorizes a tribunal to ask for status reports on pending proceedings while the stay created by the notice of collaborative law is in effect.
+Sections (d)-(f) put limitations on the scope of the information that can be requested by the status report.
+The provisions of these sections are based on section 7 of the Uniform Mediation Act, adapted for collaborative law.
+Section 6(f) recognizes that the tribunal asking for the status report may rule on the dispute being negotiated in collaborative law and should not be influenced by the behavior of the parties or counsel in collaborative law.
 Its provisions would not permit the tribunal to ask in a status report whether a particular party engaged in "good faith" negotiation, or to state whether a party had been "the problem" in reaching a settlement.
-The status report can ask for non substantive information related to scheduling and information that is an exception to the privilege for collaborative law communications set forth in Section 16, most of which involve threats to bodily integrity or commission of a crime.
+The status report can ask for non substantive information related to scheduling and information that is an exception to the privilege for collaborative law communications set forth in Section 18, most of which involve threats to bodily integrity or commission of a crime.